yguitton/training-material/topics/contributing/tutorials/github-contribution/tutorial.md

 {: .hands_on}

 </div>

-# Create a fork of this repository on GitHub

 A fork is a copy of a repository.
 [Forking](https://help.github.com/articles/fork-a-repo/) a repository allows you to freely experiment with changes without affecting the original project: